Profirator/project-config/docs/master.md

 Intended Audience are those who are interested in FIWARE based platforms and their basic example setup.

 With the PoC we prove the feasibility and viability of FIWARE based platform for smart cities.

+With the links in this documentation, please **replace** the <cityname> with the name of the city, or observe another URL scheme.

 ### Overall Architecture / structure